 Before lighting, I noted that the Platino is a very attractive cigar, featuring two slick bands atop a flawless, smooth and oily deep brown Corojo wrapper.
 Construction appeared to be excellent, with an even fill throughout the length of the cigar, and a solid triple cap applied.
-Cold notes were scarce, save for a mild grassy taste.
+Cold notes were scarce, save for a mellow grassy taste.
 Without further ado, I put the flame to the foot.

 The initial flavors of the cigar were full and hearty with notes of leather, cedar, and warm white pepper.
 The draw was firm, but seemed appropriate, and the burn was off to a nice straight start.
 The cigar produced a lot of creamy smoke, as well as a sturdy dark-grey ash.

 In the 2nd third, the Platino came across much silkier and balanced, and smooth notes of cream, coffee, and oak appeared.
 As I burned a little further in, I began to pick up a nutty flavor, and a slight sweetness from the wrapper.
 This cigar had gotten progressively tastier, and was still burning straight, clean, and cool.